satorici/satori-docs/satori_help/docs/playbooks/inputs.md

 ## Mutations

-Input can be mutated.
-Mutations are always different than the original string.
+Inputs can be mutated to test how software behaves with unexpected values.
+Mutations can be based on the original string, but they always different.
 They are specified as follow:

 ```yml
 input: